cruizperez/MicrobeAnnotator/README.md

 Now, let's add the conda channels required to install the pre-requisites:\
 `conda config --add channels conda-forge`\
-`conda config --add channels bioconda`\
+`conda config --add channels bioconda`

 Then, create an environment for MicrobeAnnotator:\
-`conda create -n microbeannotator blast hmmer ruby parallel diamond sword seaborn biopython`\
+`conda create -n microbeannotator blast hmmer ruby parallel diamond sword seaborn biopython wget`\
 And activate it:\
-`conda activate microbeannotator`\
+`conda activate microbeannotator`

 This should take care of most of the requirements except for Aspera Connect and KofamScan, which are a little more involved.
-Let's install those.\
+Let's install those.
 - Aspera Connect\
     To install aspera in a Linux system follow (example with version 3.9.8.176272):\
     `wget https://download.asperasoft.com/download/sw/connect/3.9.8/ibm-aspera-connect-3.9.8.176272-linux-g2.12-64.tar.gz`\